By: Matthew Ganibi

-- The award-winning docuseries Drive to Survive (the series that piqued my interest in Formula One) is set to release its 5th season on Netflix February 24, 2023.
-This season will recap the multiple storylines that made up the 2022 Formula One season (no spoiler alerts!)
+- The award-winning Netflix docuseries Drive to Survive is set to release its 5th season on February 24, 2023.
+This season will recap the multiple storylines and behind the scenes drama from the 2022 Formula One season.

-- MotoGP will go green on March 26th with the Grande Prémio de Portugal at the Autodromo Internacional do Algarve in Algarve, Portimão, Portugal.
+- MotoGP will go green on March 10th with pre-season testing on March 10th and 16th the Autodromo Internacional do Algarve in Algarve, Portimão, Portugal.
+The season-opening Grande Prémio de Portugal will go green on March 26th also at the Autodromo Internacional do Algarve.
 Francesco “Pecco” Bagnaia (Italy) will look to defend his 2022 World Riders’ Champion crown this coming season.

-That’s a wrap on lap one of Motorsports Minutes.
+That’s a wrap on lap two of Motorsports Minutes!
 Mahalo to you for taking the time to read this article and allowing me to share my passion for racing with you.
-I’m stoked to see what the world of racing has in store for us in 2023.

 Have a great week, Hawaiʻi.
 Until next week, keep it full throttle!